KateMcGuane/static-website/README.md

 5. In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
 6. Click Save.
 Your live Github Pages site is now deployed at the URL shown.

-### Local Development

-The local development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
-This section will get more complex in the later projects, and can be a great reference to yourself if you forget how to do this.

 ## Testing

 The website was tested manually throughout the project development using DevTools to check for responsiveness.